 Published in 2015, the TOP Guidelines are designed to help lower barriers toward improving science, while still making concrete steps toward transparency.

-“TOP was created to help deal with real barriers to culture change and policy improvement,” says David Mellor, Director of Policy Initiatives at COS.
+“TOP was created to help deal with real barriers to culture change and policy improvement,” says David Mellor, Director of Policy at COS.
 “It starts with common sense disclosure requirements to make it easy for authors, editors, and readers to see what evidence is available underlying empirical research claims.
 It builds on those standards by providing a roadmap for more transparency, verification, and replications so that these practices can be taken up by a growing group of researchers.”

 The American Psychological Association (APA) is the leading scientific and professional organization representing psychology in the United States, with more than 118,000 researchers, educators, clinicians, consultants, and students as its members.
 APA Publishing is the world’s largest nonprofit publisher of psychological science, setting standards for scholarship in the field through journals, books, videos, databases, and educational products.